Truth About Bar Soap And Germs

 If you’re sharing a bar of soap with family members living in the same household, it is easy to assume you will be sharing germs in other more significant ways aside from bar soap.

-For example, hand drying cloths are teeming with germs and bacteria when shared by multiple people.
-They are also not changed nearly as often as they should be, and remain damp for long periods of time, inviting mold and skin cells that can feed different pathogens.
+For example, hand-drying cloths are teeming with germs and bacteria when shared by multiple people.
+They are also not changed nearly as often as they should be and remain damp for long periods, inviting mold and skin cells that can feed different pathogens.

-Germs can pass from one household member to another quite naturally, in a variety of situations, due to the close proximity family members have to each other.
+Germs can pass from one household member to another quite naturally, in various situations, due to the close proximity family members have to each other.
 Let’s just say that the bar soap is the least of your concerns in that situation.

-That’s why if you’re sharing bar soap at home, the risks aren’t too high, but if you are sharing bar soap in public, for example, at a gas station, we would highly recommend using another form of hand sanitization.
+That’s why if you’re sharing bar soap at home, the risks aren’t too high, but if you are sharing bar soap in public, for example, at a gas station, we highly recommend using another form of hand sanitization.
+Truth About Bar Soap And Germs.
+It is very important to know about it.

 Is liquid soap better than bar soap?

 Liquid soap can also be mounted on touchless soap dispensers.
-We believe this mechanism is important for better hand hygiene, which is why the ECO Hygiene Micro-Station is equipped with a touch-free motion activated soap dispenser, as well as dispensing the correct amount of warm water to help froth the soap correctly and eventually wash it off.
+We believe this mechanism is important for better hand hygiene, which is why Soapy Pro is equipped with a touch-free motion-activated dispensing system for soap as well as dispensing the correct amount of warm water to help froth the soap correctly and eventually wash it off.